 Teresa D. Teare is a partner at Shawe Rosenthal who represents employers and management in labor and employment-related litigation.
-She regularly represents clients from a broad range of industries including non-profits, educational institutions and insurance companies throughout the federal, state and local court system and before administrative agencies.
+She regularly represents clients from a broad range of industries including non-profits, educational institutions, manufacturers, and insurance companies throughout the federal, state and local court system and before administrative agencies.

 Teresa is the co-author of several articles for Matthew Bender & Company’s monthly Labor and Employment Law Bulletin and the Society for Human Resource Management’s Court Report.
 In addition, she is a contributing editor to The Employment Law Deskbook, published by Matthew Bender, and the Maryland and Federal Employment Law Manual, a publication of the American Chamber of Commerce.

-She is active in the American, Federal and Maryland State Bar Associations.
-Teresa co-chairs the Lawyers' Campaign for the CollegeBound Foundation, and Teresa has been an adjunct professor at the University of Baltimore School of Law where she taught courses in legal writing and advocacy.
+Active in the American and Maryland State Bar Associations, Teresa has been an adjunct professor at the University of Baltimore School of Law where she taught courses in legal writing and advocacy.